Usama-A-Gouda/School-System/README.md

 ## How to run project?

+- Run `npm install` to install all packages
 - Run `ng serve --open` to open project in the browser.
 - You will see login form , Enter the following :
   - Email : admin@admin.com